 Farmers and growers have been using glyphosate-based herbicides safely and effectively to control weeds for more than 40 years.
 These products continue to play a critical role in helping farmers manage weeds and sustainably deliver crops to markets around the world.

-A number of trials are currently scheduled for 2019 in several venues, including the federal MDL in the District Court for the Northern District of California, state court in California, and state courts in both St. Louis City and St. Louis County, Missouri.
-The next trial is currently scheduled to take place in state court in St. Louis County on August 19, 2019.
+The next trial is currently scheduled to take place in the City of St. Louis on Oct.
+15, 2019.
 Please note that trial schedules are subject to change based on the schedules of the courts and parties.

 - Winston (St. Louis City, Missouri): October 15, 2019

 Bayer will vigorously defend its products based on the strong body of science that confirms glyphosate and glyphosate-based products are safe when used as directed and that glyphosate does not cause cancer.